This is the one small step.

 He turned out to be one of my favorite professors ever.
 Basically because he brought out the best in me by making me break down my past, not settle for anyone’s opinions of my work back then, and focus on the now.
 My writing got better.
 He was one of my peer reviewers as well, and I am forever in his debt for making me more focused on just writing well.

-I realize that I’ve been snarky and this piece is probably not that good.
-But at least I have the ability to recognize it now.
+I recognize this piece of writing is probably not that good, But at least I have the ability to recognize it now.
 I’ll get better.
 I promise.

 But here, I’m starting again.
 I’m asking writing to take me back.
 I’m bringing flowers and bad poetry, but it is coming from the heart.